Tricks to Passing an Emissions (Smog) Test

 If you fail your test, you will get another try without additional cost.

-Your car's engine burns fuel, to make sure there is complete combustion (i.e. the engine is running as clean as possible) your engine needs to warm-up.
-The warmer your vehicle's engine is, the less hydrocarbons will make it out the tailpipe.
+Your car's engine burns fuel, to make sure there is complete combustion (i.e., the engine is running as clean as possible) your engine needs to warm-up.
+The warmer your vehicle's engine is, the fewer hydrocarbons will make it out the tailpipe.
 If you want to do even better, test your car on a relatively cool day while still making sure your engine is as hot as possible.
-Cars that take in relatively cool air run more efficiently and this can show on the smog testing equipment.
+Cars that take in relatively cool air run more efficiently, and this can show on the smog testing equipment.

 Drive around for at least twenty minutes before getting your car tested.
 If it takes you twenty minutes to reach the station, you are good to go.

-If possible, make an appointment at the smog station for your test so you aren't waiting in line for an extended period prior to your smog check.
-You don't want your car's engine turned off and cooling down just prior to your test.
+If possible, make an appointment at the smog station for your test, so you aren't waiting in line for an extended period before your smog check.
+You don't want your car's engine turned off and cooling down just before your test.